 You can also freeze this banana bread whole, without slicing it.

-🍪 Other banana recipes you might also like
+🍪 Other treat recipes you might also like

 If you are looking for other recipes using overripe bananas you can check the following recipes :